 Any changes you make outside the /home directory are stored in the container itself and don't persist beyond an app restart.

 To open a remote SSH session from your local machine, see Open SSH session from remote shell.

 When you're successfully connected to the SSH session, you should see the message "SSH CONNECTION ESTABLISHED" at the bottom of the window.
 If you see errors such as "SSH_CONNECTION_CLOSED" or a message that the container is restarting, an error may be preventing the app container from starting.
 See Troubleshooting for steps to investigate possible issues.

 In general, the first step in troubleshooting is to use App Service Diagnostics:

-- On the Azure portal for your web app, select Diagnose and solve problems from the left menu.
+- In the Azure portal for your web app, select Diagnose and solve problems from the left menu.

 Next, examine both the deployment logs and the app logs for any error messages.
 These logs often identify specific issues that can prevent app deployment or app startup.
 For example, the build can fail if your requirements.txt file has the wrong filename or isn't present in your project root folder.

-The following sections provide additional guidance for specific issues.
+The following sections provide guidance for specific issues.

 - App doesn't appear - default app shows

 - App doesn't appear - "service unavailable" message